uhh-lt/subtitle2go/README.md

 # Subtitle2go - Open Source Automatic Lecture Subtitling

 Subtitle2go is a fully automatic solution for German video subtitling, with a focus on lecture videos.
 The project uses open source models and scripts for German ASR, automatic punctuation reconstruction and subtitle segmentation.
+But it should be straight-forward to support other languages as well and PRs are welcome!

-The Kaldi models are based on the [kaldi-tuda-de](https://github.com/uhh-lt/kaldi-tuda-de) TDNN-HMM recipe.
+Our German Kaldi models are based on the [kaldi-tuda-de](https://github.com/uhh-lt/kaldi-tuda-de) TDNN-HMM recipe.
 This is a Large Vocabulary Continuous Speech Recognition (LVCSR) model trained on 1000h of German speech data.

 [Punctuator2](https://github.com/ottokart/punctuator2) is used for punctuation reconstruction (,.?!)